Atrufulgium/FrontTick/gotchas.md

 - Creating a compilation requires you to reference *all* dlls you need, including the basic stuff that defines `System` etc, it doesn't do it for you.
   (For me this is an upside because I don't need them.)
 - *All* Roslyn syntax factory methods are the name of the thing without the word `Syntax`.
 This is usually obvious, but this convention also holds for things like `SeparatedSyntaxList` → `SeparatedList()`.
 - Getting an `InvalidCastException` during tree traversal means that some of the other `VisitXXX` methods returned something unexpected.
+Other exceptions (`null`, etc) can behave similarly.
   For example, visiting a `BinaryOperationExpression` and returning some `StatementSyntax` throws this.
 - Semantic interpretation is a bit obnoxious.
 For instance, you cannot get the type belonging to some *statement*, instead you need to get it from its corresponding *expression*.
 It just doesn't walk to the nearest thing returning something non-null, it expects you to know how it works.
 - Returning `null` is a nice deletion, but make sure it doesn't have any weird side effects.